thiippal/tankbuster/README.md

 This will also install the required modules: Pillow, Keras, colorama and h5py.

-Naturally, you can also clone this repository for the latest version.
+Naturally, you can also clone or download the GitHub repository for the latest version.

 ## Usage